pleros-ai/lzcomplexity/README.md

 ```

 ### Build
+---

-1. Create build directory and move into it
+1. Create a build directory and move into it

 ```bash
 mkdir build && cd build